simonw/news-homepages/README.md

-Screenshots of the latest homepages from news sites around the world.
+Screenshots of news homepages around the world

 Follow on Twitter at [@newshomepages](https://twitter.com/newshomepages)